 Cast iron Only cast-iron blocks are approved.
 Billet main caps are approved.
 GM Big Block Chevy type Blocks with 9.8" or 10.2" deck heights approved GM Big Block Chevy type Blocks manufactured by General Motors, World Products (Merlin), and Dart Machine are approved.
 Other blocks Must be approved by APBA Cylinder sleeves Allowed for repair purposes Cylinder bore centers Must remain in OEM location.
-4.605" Maximum bore size Mercury Racing 860 The Mercury Racing 860 Competition engine as manufactured and Factory sealed, is Competition Engines legal in the Super Cat Class.
+4.605" Maximum bore size Mercury Racing 860 Competition Engines The Mercury Racing 860 800 Competition engine as manufactured and Factory sealed, is legal in the Super Cat Class.
 A weight/length table is affixed as Addendum "D." Weight Adjustments, if needed, will be made at the discretion of the APBA Chief Referee in concert with the current APBA registered class participants.
-Initial weight increase is set at 750 lbs. for existing boat.
+Initial weight increase is set at 750 lbs.
+650lbs for existing boat.
+Any changes in specifications, parts, or accessories by Mercury Racing must be homologated through APBA and voted on by the Class before use in competition.